tonysangha/cloudflare-demos/cloudflare_one/magic-wan-gre/Readme.md

 - Copy the `terraform.tfvars.example` to `terraform.tfvars`
 - Add missing variables for your environment, lines `1 - 9`
+- Initialise the providers `terraform init --upgrade`
 - Deploy lab using command `terraform apply`
 - Destroy lab using command `terraform destroy`

-Once the deployment has succeeded you can `ping` from one VM to anothers loopback, and all health checks should also display as healthy in Cloudflare's Dashboard.
+Once the deployment has succeeded you can `ping` from one VM to another's loopback, and all health checks should also display as healthy in Cloudflare's Dashboard.

 ![health-checks](./images/successful-health-checks.png)